 Lockyer Valley Regional Council has more than 60 parks and reserves scattered across the region.
 There is an extensive range of parks and reserves to suit the community

 Head outdoors and explore the region’s very own natural playground.
 Parks are a place of adventure and discovery, peace and tranquillity, recreation and play.

 Please view the fact sheet below to find a park near you.
-This fact sheet highlights what facilities are available at each park, assisting in finding a park that meets your needs.
+This fact sheet highlights which facilities have toilets, BBQ's, playgrounds, shelters, tables & chairs, skate bowls and exercise equipment.
+The document will assist you in finding a park that meets your needs.

 Lockyer Valley parks and reserves are maintained by Council on a regular basis.
 However, if a park needs attention please contact Council on 1300 005 872.

 Council welcomes the community to use Lockyer Valley parks and reserves for special gatherings such as weddings, parties and events.

 If you wish to book the Laidley Recreation Reserve, you are required to submit the form below: